krgn/developing-fsharp-on-nixos/src/01_introductions.md

 ### What?

 > - explore some basic aspects of F#
-> - look some F# libraries and code
+> - briefly look some F# libraries and code
 > - examine packaging strategies using nix
-> - show how construct a small service
+> - show how to construct a small service
 > - simple deployment using nix

 <div class="notes">